eclipse-tractusx/ssi-credential-issuer/docs/database/auditing.md

 # Audit Logging

-For db audit logs, the following approache is used
+For db audit logs, the following approach is used

 - Application Logging